vladimir-g/python-tkvdb/README.md

 ```

 Notice: `first` and `next` methods throw `tkvdb.errors.EmptyError` on
 empty database, not `NotFoundError`.
-Cursors may be iterated by key
+Cursors may be iterated by using
-(see `tkvdb.iterator.KeysIterator`).
+iterators (see previous section).

 Attributes (readonly):
 - `is_initialized: bool` -- shows that cursor underlying